Improve your sales strategy and increase sales

 When Carnegie arrived in New York City, he began offering public speaking classes that became popular and were frequented by numerous salespeople of the time.
 His book “How to Win Friends and Influence People” is a great guide to becoming a more effective communicator which the wisdom of the quote above demonstrates.
-He shows us the benefits of listening to others, to build rapport and to better understand your customer’s pain points.
-He was also a pioneer in encouraging work-life balance, realising that sustained business success depended on it.
+He shows us the benefits of listening to others, building rapport, and to better understand your customer’s pain points.
+He was also a pioneer in encouraging work-life balance, realizing that sustained business success depended on it.

 Mary Kay Ash

 We love this lady’s spirit and the story goes that Mary Kay Ash quit her job in 1963 because a man whom she’d trained was promoted above her for double her salary.
 Planning then to just write a book, this quickly turned into a business plan for a beauty/cosmetics company based on women selling to their friends and acquaintances through direct sales.
 She knew how to catch people’s attention and was known for her companies pink Cadillacs, which quickly became a symbol of women’s economic independence.
 She strongly believed in equality and making the people you meet in life feel important and this was the cornerstone of her sales and business success.